eraldooneto/PythonProjects-/README.md

 ## Python Projects - Puporse

 👨🏻‍💻🔭 I'm developing my coding habilities with some projects using this amazing language 🐍.
 Some are simple, others more complex.
 I'm trying to develop everything that takes my attention.
-Further, I intend to use Python to back-end in Web Development.
+Further, I intend to use Python for back-end in Web Development.

 Feel free to take a look!
 Suggestions are welcome in this repository. 😊